-Vehicle manufacturers have recommended car battery maintenance procedures in place for their products, which can be found in your service manual.
+Vehicle manufacturers have recommended car battery maintenance procedures for their products, which are found in your service manual.
 Moreover, you can follow the guidelines outlined by Century for their batteries to ensure their integrity and longevity.

 So, when in doubt, refer to a licensed mechanic or a battery support technician from your service supplier.